 Gabor Mate, internationally-renowned doctor, writer, speaker, and a significant voice in bringing the impact of childhood trauma to the public domain, said that to me at a workshop in Stratford, Ontario; I approached him to talk about my play, Broken Branches, expecting something like, “That’s great!
 Nobody’s talking about that issue!”
 But all he said was that.

-“Remember, the perpetrator is a victim too.”
-They also have their story.
-That wisdom has greatly informed my work, helping me to see our sameness, not our difference.
-Because … hurt people hurt people.
+“The perpetrator is a victim too.”
+That wisdom has greatly informed my perspective, helping me to remember that hurt people hurt people.

-I believe that by creating space and opportunities to learn about sibling abuse, gathering together and sharing stories of those with all sides of lived experience, we will come to a shared awareness that it’s NOT just rivalry.
+I believe that by creating space and opportunities to learn about sibling abuse, gathering together and sharing stories of those with all sides of lived experience, we will come to a shared awareness that it’s real, and it’s NOT just rivalry.

 Please note that this is not a crisis information service, and that we are unable to provide crisis support.